AsuPaul19/Kitchen-Magician/credentials/README.md

 1. Server URL or IP: 34.66.161.176
 2. SSH username: allen
-3. SSH password or key. files: `team1` and `team1.pub`
+3. SSH password or key. files: `kitchen_magician` and `kitchen_magician.pub`
     <br> If a ssh key is used please upload the key to the credentials folder.
 4. Database URL or IP and port used.
 34.123.110.159
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
-5. Database username: team1
+5. Database username: kitchen_magician
-6. Database password: team1
+6. Database password: kitchen_magician
-7. Database name (basically the name that contains all your tables): fridge
+7. Database name (basically the name that contains all your tables): kitchen_magician
 8. Instructions on how to use the above information.